 China’s annual GHG emissions in 2008 was estimated as 7,031 million tonnes, while per capita CO2 emissions from fossil fuel combustion in China were 5.13 tons in 2009, equivalent to 52% of the average level in OECD countries.

 China’s climate change strategy is integrated into its social and economic development planning.
 Action on climate change mitigation will be an important catalyst for the restructuring of key aspects of the Chinese economy, including the power sector.
 China pledges to reduce its carbon dioxide emissions per unit of GDP by 40–45% by 2020, compared with 2005 levels, , and decrease by 17% by 2015.
 China aims to increase non-fossil-based primary energy consumption to 15% by 2020.

 China has built its administrative and working mechanisms to address climate change issues under the National Development and Reform Commission (NDRC), with division of responsibilities among relevant ministries based on sectors and provincial bodies.
 Policies have been designed based on China’s National Climate Change Program and the 12th Five Year Plan.
 The 2009 Resolution of the Standing Committee of the National People’s Congress to develop responses to climate change requires the alignment of climate change related laws with the government’s working plan.

-Since 2005, China developed a large number of CDM projects, ranking the highest in terms of the number of registered projects and estimated average annual reductions.
+Since 2005, China has developed a large number of CDM projects, and the country ranks the highest in terms of the number of registered projects and estimated average annual reductions.